Do you grow basil in your herb garden? If you care for your basil correctly, you’ll probably end up with more than you can use while it’s fresh.

 From there, place the basil in a freezer bag layered with parchment paper and store flat.

 4. In a Mason Jar

 Begin this method by washing and drying the basil leaves thoroughly.
 Roughly chop the basil to make it smaller and feasible to fit in a 4oz jar.

 Toss the coarsely chopped basil in olive oil.
-For every one cup of basil, toss one tablespoon of olive into the bowl.
+For every 1 cup of basil, toss 1 tablespoon of olive into the bowl.

 When the basil is coated in oil, you’re ready to prepare the containers.
 Line jelly sized mason jars with parchment paper.

 Add basil to the jars and place the lid on.
 Place the jars in the freezer.
 It’s essential to line the jars with parchment paper to make it easier to remove the basil when you’re ready to use it.

 For this method, begin by washing and drying the basil leaves.
 Place a layer of parchment paper inside a freezer bag.
 Place the basil leaves in the bag.